cp3402-students/project-2025-tr1-jcua-team5/deployment.md

 b) git commit -m "Describe the change/s"
 c) git push origin backup-branch

-NOTE: If there is no 'backup-branch', create one by 'git branch backup-branch'
+NOTE: If there is no 'backup-branch', create one entering 'git branch backup-branch'

 ## Testing and Staging
 1. **Push to Staging**: